metanorma/metanorma-ietf/docs/overview.md

 title: Overview
 ---

-asciidoctor-rfc lets you write Internet-Drafts and RFCs in AsciiDoc, the “asciidoctor-way”.
+metanorma-ietf lets you write Internet-Drafts and RFCs using the Metanorma publishing toolchain.